llcooljj/llcooljj.github.io/about.md

 - In 2015, after moving to SF, she joined Segment as one of the first Success Leads and was instrumental in putting product expertise and tactical problem solving at the heart of the Customer Success function

 - As the company's 2nd Product Marketing Manager, she helped shape the product direction for Personas in 2016, now one of the company's 3 Core Products.
-It was her responsibility to ensure new Sales and Customer Success team members were trained effectively on Segment.
+It was her responsibility to ensure new Sales and Customer Success team members were trained effectively on Segment

 - As Segment expanded its sales strategy and launched an SMB tier to support up and coming startups like Webflow, Calendly, and Figma, she became one of the first three SMB reps ever and was the #1 Sales Rep at Segment in Q1 2018